paulwarren/nzde/dict/S/README.md

 <b>2</b> n.
 > 1885 `The sheep-walkers of Taranaki .... [check]

 ## sheep-wash

-n. a place and plant for washing sheep before shearing(See cf. wash pen, washing-place)
+n. a place and plant for washing sheep before shearing (See cf. wash pen, washing-place)
 > cf. wash pen, washing-place ?
 Morris 1. lotion for 2. washing of sheep before shearing 3. place where sheep washed (no quote): and @v (1891)

 <b>2</b> n. the liquid with additive in which sheep were washed

 <b>3</b> n. a drink

 n.
-(Rural) a creek or river pool in which sheep are washed prior to shearing [usually constructed of a series of dammed pools.](See wash pool; woolwash)
+(Rural) a creek or river pool in which sheep are washed prior to shearing [usually constructed of a series of dammed pools.]
+(See wash pool; woolwash)

 ## sheep-wash tobacco